A note on Sarnak's density hypothesis for $\textrm{Sp}_4$

 \section{The density theorem}

-After gathering all the ingredients we are now ready to proof our density theorem.
+After gathering all the ingredients we are now ready to prove our density theorem.
 We do so in two steps.
-First, we use the Kuznetsov formula to prove a bound for the generic part of the discrete spectrum.
-Second, we account for the missing pieces manually.
+First, we use the Kuznetsov formula to establish a bound for the generic part of the discrete spectrum.
+Second, we account for the missing pieces by hand.